-98. Once capital markets are integrated, it is difficult for a country to maintain a fixed exchange rate.
-Why?

-A. The market forces may be stronger than the exchange rate intervention that the government can muster.

-B. Portfolio managers will not invest in countries with fixed exchange rates.

-C. Because of the Tobin Tax.
+- 98. Once capital markets are integrated, it is difficult for a country to maintain a fixed exchange rate.
+Why? - A. The market forces may be stronger than the exchange rate intervention that the government can muster. - B. Portfolio managers will not invest in countries with fixed exchange rates. - C. Because of the Tobin Tax. - D. None of the above

 99. Consider the supply-demand framework for the British pound relative to the U.S. dollar shown in the nearby chart.
-The exchange rate is currently $1.80 = \pm 1.00$.
+The exchange rate is currently \$1.80 = £1.00.
 Which of the following is correct?

-A. At an exchange rate of $1.80 = \pm 1.00$, demand for British pounds exceeds supply.

-B. At an exchange rate of $1.80 = \pm 1.00$, supply for British pounds exceeds demand.

-C. Under a flexible exchange rate regime, the U.S. dollar will depreciate to an exchange rate of $1.90 = \pm 1.00$.

-D. a) and c) are correct
+- A. At an exchange rate of $1.80 = \pm 1.00$, demand for British pounds exceeds supply. - B. At an exchange rate of $1.80 = \pm 1.00$, supply for British pounds exceeds demand. - C. Under a flexible exchange rate regime, the U.S. dollar will depreciate to an exchange rate of \$1.90 = £1.00. - D. a and c are correct

-International Financial Management 6th Edition Eun Test Bank
+International Financial Management 7th Edition Eun Test Bank

-Full Download: http://alibabadownload.com/product/international-financial-management-6th-edition-eun-test-bank/
+Full Download: http://testbanklive.com/download/international-financial-management-7th-edition-eun-test-bank/